protomaps/docs/basemaps/localization.md

 Milano
 ```

-## Positioned glyph font `pmap:pgf:name:*` values
+## Positioned glyph font `pgf:name:*` values

-Protomaps adds additional names for a small set of language scripts, currently just the `Devanagari` script used for Hindi (`name:hi` and `pmap:pgf:name:hi`) and related languages.
+Protomaps adds additional names for a small set of language scripts, currently just the `Devanagari` script used for Hindi (`name:hi` and `pgf:name:hi`) and related languages.

 Rendering text in web browsers works for almost all languages and scripts and feels like magic.
 However, specialized map renderers like MapLibre have to reimplement text rendering and text layout which is complicated when text needs to be curved along linear map features instead of placed only horizontally or vertically.
 MapLibre normally assumes a one-to-one mapping between glyphs and Unicode codepoints that also exist in MapLibre font files (aka "font stacks") to accomplish the layout for a large but limited number of scripts.
 Plugins have been developed to extend MapLibre for **right-to-left** scripts like Arabic and Hebrew, and MapLibre has built-in support for **CJK scripts** like Chinese, Japanese, and Korean.

 To facilitate Protomap's support of additional, non-supported scripts in MapLibre (like the Devanagari script used by the Hindi language), Protomaps exports names with "positioned glyphs" so MapLibre can use codepoints as indices of positioned glyphs in an additional custom "font stack".
-While the raw `pmap:pgf:name:*` values look like gibberish when inspecting the raw values, they render correctly in MapLibre to the end user.
+While the raw `pgf:name:*` values look like gibberish when inspecting the raw values, they render correctly in MapLibre to the end user.

 See more: